How can I grow my hair?

 At MONPURE we often say caring for the scalp is like gardening – nourish the soil and what grows out of it will flourish.
 While if it’s dry and neglected, the hair won’t grow through properly.
-Massage your scalp daily with Follicle Boost Hair Density Serum with a special pumpkin seed extract and castor oil to enhance healthy hair growth.
+Massage your scalp daily using our Follicle Boost Hair Density Serum, which has special pumpkin seed extract and castor oil to enhance healthy hair growth.
 We’d also recommend using our Nourish and Stimulate Scalp Mask once a week to ‘feed’ hair follicles with vitamin-rich camellia tea oil and hydrating aloe vera.

 Trim hair regularly

 This might seem counterintuitive, but if you find your hair is constantly snapping off after a certain length, chances are your split ends are the guilty culprits.
 This is where the ends of the hair become ‘torn’ and split apart, which can damage the rest of your hair if you don’t get them snipped off.
 Get regular trims at the salon or, if get a hairdresser to teach you how to do this yourself.
 (Always use proper hair scissors that are ultra sharp, regular scissors can cause the hair follicle to ‘puff’ out and lead to even more split ends.)

 Have you noticed bleaching your hair can leave it looking frizzy?
 Using products with bleach and ammonia can really damage your hair’s condition making split ends a more likely occurrence.
 Bolster fragile hair strands with strengthening products, such as MONPURE’s Strengthening Silk Protein Shampoo and Strengthening Essence-Conditioner.
 Both contain vegan silk peptides that create a breathable ‘second skin’ on both the scalp and hair, protecting it (by more than 35%).